FazEngineer/time-tracker-testing/Notes.md

 ## 7. Non-functional tests
 ### What is Accessibility?
 The practice of making a product that is usable by everyone, with or without a disability.
-This will enable more users who are able to use your product Accessibility issues can cause a loss of users which in turn loss of money to the business which is why it’s a serious issue that needs to be addressed.
+Accessibility issues can cause a loss of users which in turn loss of money to the business which is why it’s a serious issue that needs to be addressed.

 - Accessibility test with cypress-axe